 - If Facebook is like communicating at a bar-b-que

-- Twitter is like communicating at a bar
+- Then Twitter is like communicating at a bar

 With celebrity adoption of this social platform, it is now becoming the universal address where you can find some people.
 Mine is @billpetro

-My first tweet was January 15, 2007 as seen below.
-This was back in the day when Twitter asked the question: “What are you doing?”
+My first tweet was on January 15, 2007, as seen below.
+This was back in the day when Twitter first asked the question: “What are you doing?”

 My tweets got more interesting over time.
-If you have a Twitter account you can see your first tweet by clicking here: discover.twitter.com/first-tweet
+If you have a Twitter account, you can search for your first tweet by visiting here.

 The increasing use of hashtags, those #tags that give threads their vitality, means Twitter is a companion when watching the #Oscars on TV or one is following the launch of the latest #iPad.
 There are rumors that Twitter may be looking at ways to cut back on all the @ signs and # hashtags that can be confusing for first-time users.

-In an interesting self-fulfilling prophesy Twitter was broken at the 2014 Academy Awards when the host tweeted a “selfie” with friends that took the Twitter service offline for a few minutes.
-By 5 am the next day it has been retweeted 2.4 million times, more than any other tweet in history.
+In an interesting self-fulfilling prophecy, Twitter was broken by the 2008 Academy Awards when the host tweeted a “selfie” with friends that took the Twitter service offline for a few minutes.
+By 5:00 am the next day, it has been retweeted 2.4 million times, more than any other tweet in history.
 Tweets about the Oscars were viewed by over 3.3 billion times worldwide.

 Follow me at my Twitter feed: twitter.com/billpetro